ncerutti/wine-review-classification/README.md

-# wine-rev-classification
+# Classification of wine reviews

+Creation of a simple model to predict the score of a wine from the text in the reviews.
-vv_get.py uses the requests library to download reviews from vivino.
+The dataset is constructed using vv_get.py.
+The requests library is used to download reviews from vivino.
+The code, as it is, is intended to be changed dynamically to select the specific type of wine/area or interest.
 Please, consider increasing the delay to weigh as little as possible on their servers!

-vv_analyze.py uses keras to run a classification of the downloaded reviews (sample dataset attached).
+vv_analyze.py uses a simple LSTM model to classify the downloaded reviews (sample dataset attached).
+The accuracy is already satisfactory as it is, so there is no need for a heavier model.